TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 # Basic Components

-Nodes work with a data records.
-They can produce, fetch, send, collect data or organize data flow.
+Nodes work with data records.
+They can produce, fetch, send and collect data or organize the flow.
 Each node has at least two parameters: `Name` and `Description`.
 Name has to be unique in a scenario.
 Description is a narrative of your choice.

-Most of the nodes, with source and sink nodes being notable exceptions, have both input and at least one output flow.
+Most of the nodes have both input and at least one output flow.
+Source and sink nodes are an exception.

 Sinks and filters can be disabled by selecting `Disable` checkbox.

 &nbsp;
 ## Variable

-A Variable component is used to declare a new variable; in the simplest form a variable declaration looks like in the example  below.
-As the event was read from the Kafka topic, the `#input` variable holds its content and  its value is assigned to a newly declared `myFirstVariable` variable.
+A Variable component is used to declare a new variable.
+In its simplest form a variable declaration looks like the example  below.
+As the event has been read from a Kafka topic, the `#input` variable holds event contents.
+Event value is assigned to a newly declared `myFirstVariable` variable.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable0.png   "Scenario with variable declaration")

-As you can see in the `variable` configuration form below, Nussknacker inferred the data type of the `#input` variable from the information already available to Nussknacker.
+As you can see in the `variable` configuration form below, Nussknacker has inferred the data type of the `#input` variable.
+Nussknacker can do this based on info stored in the previous components.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable1.png "Variable declaration form")

 In the next example `#input` variable is used to create an expression returning a boolean value.
-If the input Kafka topic contains JSON objects and they contain `operation` field, the value of this field can be obtained in the following way:
+If the input Kafka topic contains JSON objects and they contain an `operation`, the value can be obtained using the following pattern:

 `#input.operation`

-Note that internally Nussknacker converts JSON’s object into SpEL’s map.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable2.png "Screenshot_tooltip")

+Note that internally Nussknacker converts the JSON object into a SpEL map.
 &nbsp;
 ## RecordVariable

-The specialized `record-variable` component can be used to declare a record variable (object in JSON)
+The specialized `record-variable` component can be used to declare a record variable (JSON object)

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_mapmariable0.png "record-variable form")

-The same can be achieved using a plain `Variable` component, just make sure to write a valid SpEL expression.
+The same outcome can be achieved using a plain `Variable` component.
+Just make sure to write a valid SpEL expression.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_mapmariable1.png "record-variable declaration using a plan Variable component")